masterworkcoder/hack-assembler/README.md

 # hack-assembler
 My nand2tetris hack assembler implementation.

+This is based on the hack assembler specifications from the nand2tetris course.

 The code is very messy as this is the first time of writing any type of compiler or assembler.
 It seems to be 100% functional I didn't make really any comments in the code.